123 (film)

 123 is a 2002 Indian Tamil-language romantic comedy film directed by K. Subash.
-It was partially reshot in Kannada and Telugu.
-The film stars real-life brothers Prabhu Deva, Raju Sundaram, and Nagendra Prasad alongside Jyothika as the main female lead, while Deva composed the film's music.
-Based on the Marathi play All The Best by Devendra Pem, 123 was released in June 2002.
+It was partially reshot in Telugu and Kannada.
+The film stars real-life brothers Prabhu Deva, Raju Sundaram, and Nagendra Prasad alongside Jyothika as the female lead, while Deva composed the film's music.
+Based on the Marathi play All The Best by Devendra Pem, 123 was released on 1 June 2002.

 Plot

-Tirupathi, Pazhani and Chidambaram are physically impaired friends – Thirupathi is blind, Pazhani is deaf, and Chidambaram is mute.
-None of them has a family, and they begin to live under the same roof.
-Narmada enters their lives, and all three fall in love with her.
-The story follows their attempts to win her hand.
+Three men with physical disabilities lead dull and monotonous lives.
+However, when Narmada, a young woman, befriends them, they start incorporating many positive changes.

 Cast

 Production

 In December 2001, the three sons of prominent dance choreographer Mugur Sundar were reported to be coming together to star in the Tamil film, and while Prabhu Deva was an established actor and Raju Sundaram had also appeared in films, it became the first substantial role for Nagendra Prasad.
 Karunas was selected to play a key role, while Sundaram was reported to be a choreographer in the film, which would be based on the Marathi play All the Best by Devendra Pem.
 The mouth freshener brand, Pass Pass, teamed up with the film to put product placement into the venture.
-The film was released in Kannada under the supervision of Sundeep Malani.
+Uttej and Komal Kumar replaced Karunas in the partially reshot Telugu and Kannada versions, respectively.